 North Dakota’s 2014 waterfowl season has been set, with noteworthy changes including a daily bag of one canvasback during the season, and an additional two blue-winged teal during the first 16 days of the season.

 Opening day for North Dakota residents is Sept.
 27 for ducks, geese, coots and mergansers.
 Nonresidents may begin hunting waterfowl in North Dakota Oct.
 4. The season for swans opens Oct.
 4 for both residents and nonresidents.

-Hunters may take six ducks per day with the following restrictions: five mallards of which two may be hens, three wood ducks, three scaup, two redheads, two pintails and two canvasbacks.
-The daily limit of five mergansers may include no more than two hooded mergansers.
+Hunters may take six ducks per day with the following restrictions: five mallards of which two may be hens, three wood ducks, three scaup, two redheads, two pintails and one canvasback.
+An additional two blue-winged teal can be taken from Sept.
+27 through Oct.
+12. The daily limit of five mergansers may include no more than two hooded mergansers.
 For ducks and mergansers, the possession limit is three times the daily limit.

 The bag limit for Canada geese during the regular season is eight daily and 24 in possession, except in the Missouri River zone where the limit is five daily and 15 in possession.

 The daily limit on whitefronts is two with six in possession, and light goose is 50 daily, with no possession limit.